ministryofjustice/itpolicycontent/content/security/framework/moj-enterprise-access.md

 This document provides guidance on the process for managing user access.
 It begins with first registration.
 It finishes with stopping access, and account removal.

-This guidance uses the terms data and information interchangeably.
+**Note:** This guidance uses the terms data and information interchangeably.

+**Note:** Some parts of the MOJ have their own processes to follow for some tasks.
+An example is HMCTS, which has its own HR process for [account removal](#account-removal).
+Check your local guidance for specific information.

 ## User and information access management